takahashim/epubcheck-ruby/README.md

 # Epubcheck::Ruby

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/epubcheck/ruby`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This rubygem provide simple wrapper command of epubcheck, epub cheker library in Java by IDPF (https://github.com/IDPF/epubcheck)

+## Usage

+    $ epubcheck some-epub-file.epub

 ## Installation

+Before installation of this command, you need to install Java and Ruby.

+Install it yourself with `gem` command as:

+    $ gem install epubcheck-ruby

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'epubcheck-ruby'